||Alternate spellings: Raczki [Pol], Rotzk [Yid], Rachki [Rus], Rackos [Lith], Rotchky, Ratzk|

 Raczki Historic Timeline

-Many individuals with identical surnames are listed together possibly indicating they are living in the same house.
-In many cases they also have the same occupation.
 The most numerous occupation is the Polish word handlarz which can mean merchant, dealer, peddler or huckster.
 The 2nd and 3rd largest occupations are tailor and shoemaker.
 Most other occupations are basic trades.
-The top 12 occupations by count (and percent of the total population) are:
+The top 12 occupations by frequency are:

 Raczki - Jewishgen Communities DataBase on Jewishgen.com